 University of Virginia Diabetes Tele-Education Program

-- Need: To educate people in the rural parts of Virginia who either have diabetes or are considered at high risk for developing it.
+- Need: To educate people in rural Virginia who either have diabetes or are considered at high risk for developing it.

-- Intervention: Teleconferencing technology is used to offer diabetes education programs to people with diabetes or those at high risk for developing it and health professional training in endocrinology and lifestyle behavior changes.
+- Intervention: Teleconferencing technology is used to offer diabetes education programs to people with diabetes or those at high risk for developing it.
+Health professionals are also indirectly trained in diabetes care and management.

-- Results: Participants reported better prevention techniques and/or self-management of diabetes after being thoroughly educated about this condition.
+- Results: Participants reported better prevention practices and/or self-management of diabetes after being thoroughly educated about this condition.

 Portions of rural Virginia are considered high diabetes risk areas of the state.
 To address this problem, the Virginia Center for Diabetes Prevention and Education (VCDPE) at the University of Virginia (UVA) has offered free diabetes prevention and management tele-education programs to community health centers, small rural hospitals, health districts, and Critical Access Hospitals (CAHs) in these parts of the state.

 Rural community health centers and rural hospitals can more efficiently use their resources by employing teleconferencing to disseminate diabetes prevention and diabetes self-management information.
-The experts in these fields are essentially brought into each of these organizations to educate their patients at no cost to the hosting organization.
+These sites may host a live tele-education event, led by a certified diabetes educator, to educate patients at no cost to the organization.